-Here are some tips from the Green Living Guide:
+Here are some waste reduction tips from the Change Habits For Climate Guide:

 - Reduce and avoid waste.
 See the chapter on Sustainable Purchasing.

-- Use an Eco Station for household hazardous waste, electrical items and big bulky items.
+- Use an Eco Station to dispose of household hazardous waste, electrical items and big bulky items

-For more details on these and other tips, check out the Waste section of the Green Living Guide.
+For more details on these and other tips, check out the Waste section of the Change Habits For Climate Guide.